Austin, TX · Central Texas cedar and oak corridor

 Today's pollen count in Austin

-Today in Austin, Texas, the forecasted pollen level is low with an allergy index of 2.
-The highest plant reading is Grasses, but Google marks it as out of season (Late spring, summer).
+Today in Austin, Texas, the forecasted pollen level is none with an allergy index of 0.
+The primary allergen is None.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Austin.
 Actual exposure can vary by neighborhood, weather, and time outdoors.